UBC-CIC/course-flexibility/README.md

 # Credits

-This application was architected and developed by Harshinee Sriram, Tien Nguyen, Visal Saosuo and Liam Driscoll with guidance from the UBC CIC technical and project management teams.
+This application was architected and developed by Harshinee Sriram, Tien Nguyen, Visal Saosuo and Liam Driscoll, with project assistance by Sophie Mok.
+A special thanks to the UBC Cloud Innovation Centre Technical and Project Management teams for their guidance and support.

 # License